Turn your passion into action with MPA Admissions

 • Statement of Quantitative Purpose

-• A written statement of 500 words or fewer must be submitted to describe how you believe you are, or will be, prepared for the quantitative coursework in the MPA program, specifically PUBPOL 516517527, and 528.
-Sample syllabi for these courses are available by following the preceding links.
+• The Statement of Quantitative Purpose form should describe how you believe you are, or will be, prepared for the quantitative coursework in the MPA program, specifically PUBPOL 516517527, and 528.
 Applicants are encouraged to describe one or more of the following:

 • Past quantitatively intensive coursework taken at the undergraduate, or graduate level in areas such as Economics, Statistics, Quantitative Research Methods, Pre-Calculus, Calculus, Linear Algebra, Chemistry, or Physics.
 This coursework must be demonstrated on the transcript(s) uploaded into the online application.
 Unofficial transcripts of any coursework described should be included in the Schools Attended section of the online application.